 The loop is around 80% on dirt roads.
 Thanks to the amazing Peacham Road department, most of the roads are in great condition and sometimes even smoother than the pavement.
 This year there will be one short Class 4 section of road but it's nothing too gnarly.

-What size tires should I use? / Is a road bike okay?
+What size tires should I use? / Is a road or E-bike okay?

 A gravel bike is ideal and some traction always helps.
-That said, there were plenty of riders on road bikes with larger (28c ) road tires who didn’t have a problem in 2018.
+That said, there are plenty of riders on road bikes with larger (28c) road tires who didn’t have a problem in the past.
 Bring the bike that will enable you to best enjoy the day!
+E-bikes are allowed with the expectation for e-bike riders to respect those who are not and for all riders to exercise common etiquette always.

 Is PFF a race / Is it timed?

-Although I love apple pie, I can’t eat it all!
+No, and if you can pass by the homemade apple pie stop, power to you!
 This isn’t a race, so please, stop at the rest stops, enjoy the views and speak to some folks who are out there sharing the ride with you.

 Is registration limited like last year?